If you need support to live independently and want to take charge of your own life, it’s worth considering direct payments.

 Direct payments can be made to:

-- adults and young people over 16 who can make decisions for themselves
+- adults and young people over 16 with support needs who can make decisions for themselves

 - a person with parental responsibility for a disabled child